tidyverse/dplyr/tests/testthat/_snaps/across.md

       Error in `summarise()`:
       i In argument: `..1 = across(where(is.numeric), 42)`.
       Caused by error in `across()`:
-      ! `.fns` must be NULL, a function, a formula, or a list of functions/formulas.
+      ! `.fns` must be a function, a formula, or a list of functions/formulas.
     Code
       (expect_error(tibble(x = 1) %>% summarise(across(y, mean))))
     Output